scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 ## Four branches of templates traits ##

-The astute reader might have noticed that the given type signature for the `map` operation doesn't work with `Map` collections because the `CC[_]` type parameter of the `IterableOps` trait takes one type parameter whereas `Map[K, V]` takes two type parameters.
+The astute reader might have noticed that the given type signature for the `map` operation doesn’t work with `Map` collections because the `CC[_]` type parameter of the `IterableOps` trait takes one type parameter whereas `Map[K, V]` takes two type parameters.